Think you need a little extra wiggle room in your shoes?

 Please note that these problems could be associated with other issues.
 If you are in need of medical advice, be sure to consult a doctor or other appropriate medical professional.

 This could be a sign that you need more accommodation in your toe box.
 Constant pressure from shoes on wide feet can impact your circulation and cause numbness.
 If you’d like to run the road in HOKA favorites, the Clifton 6 and Bondi 6 are offered in wide.
-If you also need stability to prevent overpronation, check out the Arahi 3 or Gaviota 2.
+If you also need stability to prevent overpronation, check out the Arahi 4 or Gaviota 2.
+If you’re looking to go off-road, try the trail-ready Speedgoat 4 and the all-terrain Challenger ATR 5.

 2. Do you use custom orthotics or a brace?